JalenYes/Unsupervised-Learning-Identify-Customer-Segments-with-Arvato/README.md

-# Identify customer segments with Arvato
+# Identify Customer Segments with Arvato

 In this project, I worked with real-life data provided by Bertelsmann partners AZ Direct and Arvato Finance Solution.
 The data here concerns a company that performs mail-order sales in Germany.
 Their main question of interest is to identify facets of the population that are most likely to be purchasers of their products for a mailout campaign.